Spirituality and Recovery

 "We work on universal themes that are part of all belief systems: loving kindness, compassion, and forgiveness," says Kim.
 "Whether we recognize it or not, we all have a measure of spirituality, as defined by the way we connect to ourselves, to others, and to the world around us."

 Kellow meets with each Mirasol client once a week to help integrate the client's spiritual practice into her recovery.
-The sessions develop according to the client's expressed needs, and may include everything from Tai Chi Boxing and Qigong to Reiki, meditation and contemplation.
+The sessions develop according to the client's expressed needs, and may include everything from Tai Chi to Reiki, meditation and contemplation.

 In its 10-year history, Mirasol has treated clients from a wide variety of religious backgrounds, including Catholics, Jews, Mormons, Jehovah's Witnesses, Muslims, Buddhists, Hindus, Mennonites and born-again Christians.
 We honor each person in exploring her own spiritual practice rather than promoting any other spiritual philosophy or religion.